Elections in Sweden: Seat allocation

 Seats in the various legislative bodies are allocated amongst the Swedish political parties proportionally using a modified form of the Sainte-Laguë method.
 This modification creates a systematic preference in the mathematics behind seat distribution, favoring larger and medium-sized parties over smaller parties.
 It reduces the slight bias towards larger parties in the d'Hondt formula.
 At the core of it, the system remains intensely proportional, and thus a party which wins approximately 25% of the vote should win approximately 25% of the seats.
 An example of the close correlation between seats and votes can be seen below in the results of the 2002 Stockholm municipal election.

 In Riksdag elections, 310 of the members are elected using a party-list proportional representation system within each of Sweden's 29 electoral constituencies.
 The remaining 39 seats in the Riksdag are "adjustment seats", distributed amongst the parties in numbers that will ensure that the party distribution in the Riksdag matches the distribution of the votes nationally as closely as possible.
 County elections use the same system.
 All seats on municipal assemblies are permanent; there are no adjustment seats.
 This can cause the distribution of seats in the municipal assemblies to differ somewhat from the actual distribution of votes in the election.
 The European Parliament has 751 permanent seats, 20 of which were allocated to Sweden for the 2019 election.
 After Brexit, an additional seat was allocated for Sweden.

 In order to restrict the number of parties which win seats in the Riksdag, a threshold has been put in place.
 In order to win seats in the Riksdag, a party must win at least four percent of the vote nationally, or twelve percent of the vote in any electoral constituency.
 County elections use a lower threshold of three percent.
 For municipal elections, since the elections of 2018 there has been a minimum threshold of two percent in municipalities with only one constituency, and three percent in those with more than one.

 Comparison of vote share vs. share of allocated seats after 2018 municipal elections:

 Terms of office

 The assembly members are elected for a fixed term of four years.
-In 1970 to 1994, terms were three years; before that, normally four.
+From 1970 to 1994, terms were three years; before that, normally four.
 The Riksdag may be dissolved earlier by a decree of the prime minister, in which case new elections are held; however, new members will hold office only until the next ordinary election, the date of which remains the same.
-Thus the terms of office of the new members will be the remaining parts of the terms of the MPs in the dissolved parliament.
+Thus, the terms of office of the new members will be the remaining parts of the terms of the MPs in the dissolved parliament.

 The unicameral Riksdag has never been dissolved by decree.
 The last time the second chamber of the old Riksdag was dissolved in this manner was in 1958.

 The regional and local assemblies cannot be dissolved before the end of their term.